yjian012/Yi-blog/_posts/2025-04-10-How smart are LLMs The BrainF test.md

 Later, I remembered an interesting question that I tried to answer before.
 That was when I first heard of the "Brainfuck" programming language.
 It's a Turing Complete language with only eight commands.
 Programming in that language is not easy.
 The problem is, "What's the shortest Brainfuck program that outputs the word 'Brainfuck'?"

 After thinking about it for a while, I came up with a program that contains only 94 characters.
 Later, I found <a href="https://copy.sh/brainfuck/text.html">this webpage</a> which generates brainfuck programs that output the given text.
 The program that this page generates is 107 characters long - impressive for a general solver, although not optimal.
+And it only works with 8 bit cells, while my program works with any cell size at least 8 bit.

 Today, I thought, "What if I ask the LLMs this question?
 How well will they perform?"
 The following is the answer from ChatGPT and deepseek, given the prompt "write a brainfuck program that outputs the word "Brainfuck", make it as short as possible."